-Over the year to 31 December 2022, the Trustee plans the following:
+Over the year to 31 December 2023, the Trustee plans the following:

-- Review the historic AVC and COMPS funds held with Aegon and Aviva against the market providers. - Continue to monitor developments in ESG considerations. - Continue to review funds and monitor performance. - Discuss the value for member analysis with the employer to obtain their views.
+- Review the historic AVC and COMPS funds held with Aegon and Aviva against the market providers and continue to consider potential options particularly in light of the fact that members can use these funds for their pension commencement lump sums. - Continue to review funds and monitor performance. - Discuss the value for member analysis with the employer to obtain their views.